 With hundreds of years of Masonic history documented and recorded by Brethren long gone (and sadly forgotten), your average Masonic reader is spoilt for choice when it comes to Masonic literature.

-If you’re a fan of Masonic literature and want to add a few more to-reads on your list, check out the following 17 classics.
+If you’re a fan of Masonic literature and books about Freemasonry in general, and you’d like to add a few more reads to your list, check out the following 17 classic works from some of the best Masonic authors.

 The Principles of Masonic Law